-By the 13th of November, 1888, the full sorrow of what had occurred in Miller’s Court on the 9th of November had spread throughout the country, and newspaper, as well as trying to convey the sheer brutality f this latest crime, were reporting on the mood of the populace who were living through the terror of the Whitechapel atrocities.
+By the 13th of November, 1888, the full horror of what had occurred in Miller’s Court on the 9th of November had spread throughout the country, and newspapers, as well as trying to convey the sheer brutality of this latest crime, were reporting on the mood of the populace who were living through the terror of the Whitechapel atrocities.

 The York Herald, on Tuesday, 13th November, 1888, published the following article, which began by revealing that the wife of Mary Kelly’s landlord had herself now received a letter purporting to have been sent by the perpetrator of the crimes.

 The article then went on to mention, although not name, George Hutchinson, who had provided the police with an incredibly detailed description of a potential suspect :-

 “It is reported that Mrs. McCarthy, wife of the landlord of No. 26, Dorset-street, has received by post a letter signed “Jack the Ripper,” saying that they were not to worry themselves, because he meant to do two more in the neighbourhood; a mother and daughter this time.